instacart/redux-rails/README.md

 }
 ```

-### domain
+### baseUrl
-This is the top level for all resources in the config.
-If your site's api is entirely under `https://your-site-url.com/api/`, ex. `https://your-site-url.com/api/posts`, then this should be the only domain setting you need.
+This is the top level url for all resources in the config.
+If your site's api is entirely under `https://your-site-url.com/api/`, ex. `https://your-site-url.com/api/posts`, then this should be the only baseUrl setting you need.

-If you need a different domain per resource, ex. `https://your-site-url.com/api/posts` and `https://your-OTHER-site-url.com/api/comments`, you can set a specific domain per resource that needs it.
-Any resource without a domain set will fallback to this top-level domain setting.
+If you need a different baseUrl per resource, ex. `https://your-site-url.com/api/posts` and `https://your-OTHER-site-url.com/api/comments`, you can set a specific baseUrl per resource that needs it.
+Any resource without a baseUrl setting will fallback to the top-level baseUrl setting.

+A baseUrl is also not required at all, if you'd rather pass your resource's url on every railsAction call.
+The baseUrl can also be overriden per action, if needed.
+Just pass it in with your `railsAction`.

 ### resources
 This is a mapping of your Rails resources.
 Resources can be plural (ex: posts) or singular (ex: post).
 Each resource has a list of optional attributes and one required attribute (controller)